Howard Martin

-Howard Martin (born 1935) is a former British doctor who was prosecuted for the murder of three patients in 2005 but acquitted.
+Howard Martin (1934–2024) was a former British army doctor and GP who was prosecuted for the murder of three patients in 2005 but acquitted.
 In June 2010, after being struck off the medical register by the General Medical Council for hastening the deaths of 18 patients, he admitted in a newspaper interview bringing forward the deaths of two patients, including his terminally ill son.
+Martin died in County Durham in April 2024 after a short illness.

 Career

 Martin qualified in 1957 and went on to work as a doctor in the British army for 18 years before he became a general practitioner in 1977 and worked in Newton Aycliffe, England.
-He now lives in Penmaenmawr, Wales.
 In 2004 the police opened an investigation into his activities after relatives voiced concern regarding the manner of patients' deaths.

 Trial

 In 2005 Martin was prosecuted for the deaths of three patients: Harry Gittins, 74, Stanley Weldon, 74, and Frank Moss, 59, all from County Durham.
 The trial lasted six weeks.
 Weldon had his life shortened by "two hours" according to the prosecution when Martin gave him a terminal dose of painkillers.
 Police put down the failure to convict to the fact that Martin chose to remain silent during the proceedings meaning cross-examination was impossible.

 In 2007 an inquest was also held into the death of William Kerr, 84.
 His remains had been exhumed as part of the 2004 investigation into Martin.
 An open verdict was reached due to the advanced state of the body's decomposition.

 On 18 June 2010 a General Medical Council hearing struck Martin off the medical register for hastening the deaths of 18 patients in what the hearing described as "despicable and dangerous" conduct.
-Panel chairman Professor Brian Gomes da Costa also said that "Dr Martin's actions were indicative of an autocratic attitude, in that he seemed always to consider that he was right; and rejected, or did not seek, the views of others.
+Panel chairman Brian Gomes da Costa also said that "Dr Martin's actions were indicative of an autocratic attitude, in that he seemed always to consider that he was right; and rejected, or did not seek, the views of others.
 He repeatedly broke the trust to which patients are entitled; this is unjustifiable."

 Telegraph interviews

-In 2010 Martin gave a series of interviews to Britain's Daily Telegraph newspaper about his treatment of patients.
+In 2010 Martin gave a series of interviews to Daily Telegraph newspaper about his treatment of patients.
 In these interviews, he claimed there had been a prosecution "vendetta" against him and that all he had done was try to ease the pain of his patients.
 He admitted shortening the life of some patients, often without their express permission, but denied committing murder.
 He also admitted helping his terminally ill son to die.
 The Crown Prosecution Service stated that it would look into his statements to see if a new prosecution was warranted.
 Martin told the Daily Telegraph, "They can come after me if they like.
 But I’m nearly 76 now and will be 77 or 78 by the time anything happens.
 I am an old man.
 Whatever they try to do to me, my conscience is still clear."

 In the interviews, Martin rejected any similarity to the case of Harold Shipman, and listed the differences between them: